2. Drive problems in ADHD

 Drive is a largely will-independent activating force that causes mental performance in terms of speed, intensity and endurance.
 Drive controls “liveliness,” momentum, initiative, attention, vigor, “entrepreneurial spirit.
-Drive manifests itself in expressive behavior and psychomotor activity.
+Drive is manifested in expressive behavior and psychomotor activity

-Motivation, on the other hand, determines the desired goal.1
+Motivation, on the other hand, determines the desired goal.

 Inner restlessness / being driven as an ADHD symptom is only seemingly a contradiction to the simultaneously existing symptom of listlessness.